jeffersonmwatati/jeffersonmwatati/contacts.md

 ---

 > **Kindly use my contacts responsibly.**
-> Feel free to reach out for anything — business, consultation, conference presentations, collaborations, or training discussions.
+> Feel free to reach out for — business, consultation, conference presentations, collaborations, or training discussions.
 > **No spamming allowed.**

 ### 📇 Contact Information